raspberrypilearning/sweet-shop-reaction-game/worksheet.md

+# Sweet Shop Reaction Game

+Some penny sweets or candy can make great input devices for a game using a Raspberry Pi.
+Let's turn a squidgy sweet into an input button for your Raspberry Pi.
+You will then create a quick reaction game in Scratch that counts how many times in 10 seconds a player can squeeze your sweet input device!

-## Step 1: Create a sweet munching sprite
+## Create a sweet munching sprite

 The sweet shop reaction game needs a munching face to entertain the player.
 You will draw a face using the paint editor in ScratchGPIO, and animate it to open and close its mouth.